GLP-1 Glossary

 - 503A pharmacy

 - A 503A pharmacy is a state-licensed compounding pharmacy operating under section 503A of the Federal Food, Drug, and Cosmetic Act.
 503A pharmacies prepare compounded medications for individual patients with valid patient-specific prescriptions.
 They are regulated primarily by state boards of pharmacy.
-Cora Health partners with two US-licensed 503A compounding pharmacies — Hallandale Pharmacy (PCAB-accredited, Fort Lauderdale FL, operating since 2003) and VialsRx.
+Cora Health partners with two US-licensed 503A compounding pharmacies — Hallandale Pharmacy (PCAB-accredited, Fort Lauderdale FL, operating since 2003) and VialsRx (US-licensed 503A).
 Compounded medications from 503A pharmacies are not FDA-approved.

 - 503B pharmacy